 Smart + Connected Technology

 Steelcase also incorporated video technology wherever possible to keep teams connected when they can’t be in the same space.
-Scheduling systems like RoomWizard allow people to book rooms for extended periods of time and occupancy signage in each setting lets workers know how many people can safely be in one space at a time.
+Scheduling systems allow people to book rooms for extended periods of time and occupancy signage in each setting lets workers know how many people can safely be in one space at a time.

 Signage + Sanitation

 To continuously signal that a distance of six foot/two-meters must be maintained, visual cues on walls and floors remind people to stay at a distance as well as indicate recommended traffic patterns in busy corridors to avoid face-to-face contact.

 Sanitation stations have been placed throughout the LINC to keep the office as clean and safe as possible.
 The company is also accelerating its investment to replace devices with touchless experiences (i.e. faucets, soap dispensers, bottle filling stations, etc.) and making changes to the HVAC systems as needed to improve ventilation.